-The SENDCo at St Joseph's is: Miss Natalie Jones
+The SENDCo at St Joseph's is: Miss Megan Browning

-- Ensuring the co-ordination of day to day provision of education for pupils with Special Educational needs at the school; - The day to day operation of the school's SEND Policy; - Liaising with, and advising fellow teachers and Teaching Assistants; - Maintaining the school's SEND register and overseeing the records of all pupils with SEND; - Advise on the graduated approach to providing SEND support - Liaising with parents of children with SEND; - Contributing to the in-service training of staff; - Liaising with external agencies including Educational Psychology Service, and other support agencies, medical and social services and voluntary bodies; - Managing reviews where necessary; - Liaising with the Governor with SEND responsibility; - Working alongside and managing learning support assistants within the school. - Work with the headteacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements
+- Ensuring the co-ordination of day to day provision of education for pupils with Special Educational needs at the school. - The day to day operation of the school's SEND Policy. - Liaising with, and advising fellow teachers and Teaching Assistants. - Maintaining the school's SEND register and overseeing the records of all pupils with SEND. - Advise on the graduated approach to providing SEND support - Liaising with parents of children with SEND. - Contributing to the in-service training of staff. - Liaising with external agencies including Educational Psychology Service, and other support agencies, medical and social services and voluntary bodies. - Managing reviews where necessary. - Liaising with the Governor with SEND responsibility. - Working alongside and managing learning support assistants within the school. - Work with the head teacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements.

-Responsibility of the Class Teacher
+5.4 Responsibility of the Class Teacher

-- To identify, initially, any need that a child may have special needs; - To inform or seek advice from the SENDCo; - To gather information about the child and to make an initial assessment of the child's special educational needs; - To provide special help within the normal classroom context to meet the needs of the child; - To monitor and review the child's progress; - To record interventions, progress and outcomes on class provision maps - To communicate regularly with parents of SEND children regarding their progress and the support that can be given at home
+- To identify, initially, that a child may have special needs. - To inform or seek advice from the SENDCo. - To gather information about the child and to make an initial assessment of the child's special educational needs. - To provide specialised additional help within the normal classroom context to meet the needs of the child. - To monitor and review the child's progress. - To record interventions, progress and outcomes on class provision maps. - To communicate regularly with parents of SEND children regarding their progress and the support that can be given at home. - To ensure that all staff working with a child with SEND understands the child's need and how best to support them.

-Responsibility of Teaching Assistants
+5.5 Responsibility of Teaching Assistants

-- To liaise with the Class Teacher and outside agencies as directed by the SENDCo; - To provide support for individual pupils as directed by the class teacher; SENDCo, Head Teacher and / or a key worker from an outside agency; - To keep records of interventions, recording progress of individual children and feeding this information back to class teachers; - Where appropriate, to make assessments to inform interventions.
+- To liaise with the Class Teacher and outside agencies as directed by the SENDCo. - To provide support for individual pupils as directed by the class teacher; SENDCo, Head Teacher and / or a key worker from an outside agency. - To keep records of interventions, recording progress of individual children and feeding this information back to class teachers. - Where appropriate, to make assessments to inform interventions.